Etruscan civilization: Culture

+Agriculture

+The Etruscans were aware of the techniques of water accumulation and conservation in Egypt, Mesopotamia and Greece.
+They built canals and dams to irrigate the land, and drained and reclaimed swamps.
+The archaeological remains of this infrastructure are still evident in the maritime southwestern parts of Tuscany.

+Vite maritata is a viticulture technique exploiting companion planting named after the Maremma region of Italy which may be relevant to climate change.
+It was developed around the area by these early predecessors of the Romans who cultivated plant as nearly as possible in their natural habitat.
+The vines from which wine is made are a kind of liana that naturally intertwine with trees such as maples or willows.

 Religion

-The Etruscan system of belief was an immanent polytheism; that is, all visible phenomena were considered to be a manifestation of divine power and that power was subdivided into deities that acted continually on the world of man and could be dissuaded or persuaded in favour of human affairs.
+The Etruscan system of belief was an immanent polytheism; that is, all visible phenomena were considered to be a manifestation of divine power and that power was subdivided into deities that acted continually on the world of man and could be dissuaded or persuaded in favor of human affairs.
 How to understand the will of deities, and how to behave, had been revealed to the Etruscans by two initiators, Tages, a childlike figure born from tilled land and immediately gifted with prescience, and Vegoia, a female figure.
 Their teachings were kept in a series of sacred books.
 Three layers of deities are evident in the extensive Etruscan art motifs.
 One appears to be divinities of an indigenous nature: Catha and Usil, the sun; Tivr, the moon; Selvans, a civil god; Turan, the goddess of love; Laran, the god of war; Leinth, the goddess of death; Maris; Thalna; Turms; and the ever-popular Fufluns, whose name is related in some way to the city of Populonia and the populus Romanus, possibly, the god of the people.

 Ruling over this pantheon of lesser deities were higher ones that seem to reflect the Indo-European system: Tin or Tinia, the sky, Uni his wife (Juno), and Cel, the earth goddess.
-In addition, some Greek and Roman gods were taken into the Etruscan system: Aritimi (Artemis), Menrva (Minerva), Pacha (Dionysus).
+In addition, some Greek and Roman gods were inspired by the Etruscan system: Aritimi (Artemis), Menrva (Minerva), Pacha (Dionysus).
 The Greek heroes taken from Homer also appear extensively in art motifs.